socalledsound/nu-scripts/week2/01-Application-State/React-W2-07-HOOKS-useState.md

 ##### VO

-And, for reasons that we'll explore soon, it can only be invoked from inside a React compmonent.

 Here you can see that we have a pretty simple component that is just going to render the text in this variable called 'myVariable'.